deercreeklabs/f1-seller-client/shopper.md

 Add an item to the shopper's cart.
 #### Parameters
 * sku: (integer) The SKU (Stock Keeping Unit) of the item to be added
-* qtyRequested: (integer) The number of items requested
+* qtyRequested: (integer) The number of items requested.
+Note that fewer items may actually be added, due to stock availability or purchase limits.
+See the return value for details on the quantity in the cart after the operation completes.
 * cb: ([Completion callback](#completion-callbacks))
 #### Return Value
 This is an async method.
 The specified